Build a scatter plot

 -

-- To plot values from an existing column, search or scroll the Select column list and select the preferred column name.
+To plot values from an existing column, search or scroll the Select column list and select the desired column name.

-- To plot values based on a custom formula, select New column and enter a formula in the toolbar.
+To plot values based on a custom formula, select + Add new column and enter a formula in the toolbar.

 You can also select or replace an existing column by dragging and dropping a column name from the Columns list to the X-axis property.